-Transport demand is divided into passenger and freight transport demands, expressed in passenger-kilometre (p-km) and tonne-kilometre (t-km), respectively.
-This is further divided into road, rail, marine and aviation transport demand.
+Transport demand is divided into passenger and freight transportation demands, expressed in p-km and t-km, respectively.
+This is further divided into road, rail, marine and aviation transportation demand.
 The regional values were calculated according to the share of population for road (p-km and t-km), rail (p-km and t-km) and marine (p-km).

-Aviation p-km and t-km were split according to the share of total passengers landed, or unloaded cargo by airport, respectively.
+Aviation p-km and t-km were split according to the share of total passengers landed or unloaded cargo by airport, respectively.
 Therefore, it was considered that most aviation traffic is done via London airports.
 Marine t-km was split up according to unloaded cargo by port.
-Both aviation and mariane traffic includes overseas demands to and from the UK.

-The transport demand projection data were obtained from government sources for road transport [49], aviation passenger transport [50] and marine freight transport [51].
+The transport demand projection data was obtained from governmental sources for road transport [49], aviation passenger transport [50] and marine freight transport [51].
 In the absence of data for aviation freight and marine passenger transport, it was assumed that freight and passenger transport develop in the same manner for aviation and marine.
 The transportation demand projections are illustrated in Figure 5.